Harlequln/C2M11X-Highway_Driving/README.md

-# Highway Driving
+This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
+The project resources and build instructions can be found [here][Project], the simulator [here][Simulator].

-Highway path planning with jerk minimized trajectories.
+## Highway path planning with jerk minimized trajectories.

 ![][Prequel]

 Implementation of a path planning algorithm for the navigation of an autonomous vehicle on a highway, satisfying safety, feasibility and comfort boundary conditions.
 Amongst others these